Minnesota Food Charter

-Intentional integration of our work with the Minnesota Food Charter allows us to contribute to a whole system of strategy change, dramatically increasing our organization's impact in preventing obesity and diet-related chronic disease and supporting diet and lifestyle choices that improve the the health of Minnesotans.
+Intentional integration of our work with the Minnesota Food Charter allows us to contribute to a whole system of strategy change.
+This increases our organization's impact in preventing obesity and diet-related chronic disease.
+It supports our goals of diet and lifestyle choices that improve the the health of Minnesotans.

 Extension’s Health and Nutrition staff enhance their work in communities using select strategies of the Minnesota Food Charter based on locally identified needs and goals.
 Find examples from each region below.